Getting started with MPLAB X

 Program your circuit

 The easiest way to program CHRP4 and UBMP4 circuits is through the bootloader.
-See the downloading programs using a bootloader page on this site for more information on how to use the bootloader.
+See the uploading programs using a bootloader page on this site for more information on how to use the bootloader.

 Save your MPLAB Xpress project to GitHub